 An Aboriginal Perspective.
 Before Ontario: The Archaeology of a Province, Montreal, 2013.
 203-211.

-2017 – Executive Producer and Host of “Future History” A documentary series about shifting the colonial narrative and celebrating the reclamation of indigenous knowledge and identity.
-13 Episode Series to be featured on APTN in 2018
+2017-2019 – Executive Co-Producer and Host of “Future History” A documentary series about shifting the colonial narrative and celebrating the reclamation of indigenous knowledge and identity.
+Season 1 and 2 currently available to stream on CBC Gem